-To keep the outside of rubber boots flexible and looking their best use clean water to rinse away any wet debris or mud after each wearing.
+To keep rubber boots flexible and looking their best rinse away any wet debris or mud after each wearing with plain water.

-If the mud has dried, use a medium-bristle brush to brush away dirt.
-Pay particular attention to treads on the soles of the boots.
+If the mud has dried, use a medium-bristle brush to brush it away.
+Pay particular attention to the treads on the soles.
 You may need to use a smaller brush, like an old toothbrush to remove the mud from the treads.
-If the boot is completely clean, simply wipe down with an old cloth dipped in warm water.
+When the boot is completely clean, simply wipe down with an old cloth dipped in warm water.

-Allow the boots to air dry naturally away from direct heat sources like heaters and full sunlight.
+Allow the boots to air dry naturally away from direct heat sources like heaters or full sunlight.

-The inside of rubber boots need even more attention than the outside.
+The insides of rubber boots need even more attention than the outside.
 Most boots have a lining or inner sole that can become soiled and smelly.
-If not cleaned, the inside of the boots can actually become a breeding ground for odor-causing bacteria and fungus that can cause Athlete's Foot.
+If not cleaned, the inside of the boots can actually become a breeding ground for odor-causing bacteria and Athlete's foot fungus.

-To clean the inside, mix a new solution of one teaspoon liquid heavy duty laundry detergent (Tide and Persil are considered heavy-duty) and two cups warm water.
+To clean the inside, mix a solution of one teaspoon liquid heavy-duty laundry detergent that contains enough enzymes to break apart soil (Tide and Persil are considered heavy-duty) and two cups warm water.
 Soak a clean cloth in the solution and wipe down the entire interior of the boot.
 Next, dip a second clean cloth in plain warm water and rinse away the detergent solution.

 As an added precaution to prevent the growth of bacteria, mix a 50/50 percent solution of distilled white vinegar and water.
 Place the vinegar mixture in a spray bottle and lightly mist the inside of the boots.
 Allow the boots to air dry away from direct heat and sunlight.

 If you have been wearing the boots in contaminated flood waters, the inside should be disinfected with a solution of pine oil or phenolic (Lysol) disinfectant and clean water.
-Mix according to directions and scrub down lightly with a soft-bristled brush.
-Allow to air dry.
-Note: extended use of chlorine bleach can damage rubber boots.
+Mix according to directions and scrub inside and out with a soft-bristled brush.
+Allow the boots to air dry.
+NOTE: extended use of chlorine bleach can damage rubber boots.

-To freshen smelly boots, sprinkle the inside with about 1/4 cup baking soda in each boot.
+To freshen smelly boots, sprinkle the inside with about 1/4 cup baking soda for each boot.
 (The interior of the boots should be dry.)
-Allow the baking soda to remain overnight or longer.
+Allow the baking soda to stay overnight or longer.
 Empty before wearing.

 How to Remove White Film from Rubber Boots

 Quite often, rubber boots will develop a white marbled film or powder on the outside.
 This is known as blooming.
 Because rubber is a natural product, in certain temperatures insoluble particles may rise to the surface.
-This is very common and does not affect the durability of the boots but it isn't very attractive.
+Blooming isn't very attractive but does not affect the durability of the boots.

-To return the rubber boots to the original shiny finish, there are commercial sprays that can be applied.
+To return the rubber boots to the original shiny finish, there are commercial sprays you can use.
 Or, you can use just a few drops of olive oil on a clean cloth to wipe down the boots.
 Work in a small area at a time, working from the top of the boot down to the sole.